opendocsg/slw-judgments-backfill/2000_SGHC_170/report.md

 **_Absence of criminal involvement by the petitioner is irrelevant_**

 The petitioner claimed that as an innocent party it was unjustifiable that they be penalised.
-However, I made clear in **Public Finance Bhd v PP** [1997] 3 SLR 354 , **PP v Mayban Finance (Singapore) Ltd** [1998] 1 SLR 462 and **PP v M/s Serve You Motor Services** [1996] 1 SLR 669 that, even though the court sympathised with the owners, forfeiture must be ordered once it has been used in the commission of the offence, regardless of whether the petitioner had participated in the criminal offence.
+However, I made clear in **Public Finance Bhd v PP** <span class="citation">[1997] 3 SLR 354</span> , **PP v Mayban Finance (Singapore) Ltd** <span class="citation">[1998] 1 SLR 462</span> and **PP v M/s Serve You Motor Services** <span class="citation">[1996] 1 SLR 669</span> that, even though the court sympathised with the owners, forfeiture must be ordered once it has been used in the commission of the offence, regardless of whether the petitioner had participated in the criminal offence.
 The provision is clear and mandatory.
 The owners would have to be left to their remedies against the offenders.

 Counsel for the petitioner submitted that s 49(6) Immigration Act should be given an interpretation that would promote the purpose or objective underlying it, rather than a literal interpretation that would not promote the purpose or objective.

 Section 9A of the Interpretation Act stipulates that an interpretation that would promote the purpose

 underlying the written law shall be preferred to one that would not so promote the purpose.
 The court may refer to the Hansard.
-A purposive approach to statutory interpretation could be taken even if a provision was not ambiguous or inconsistent: **Planmarine AG v Maritime and Port Authority of Singapore** [1999] 2 SLR 1 (CA).
+A purposive approach to statutory interpretation could be taken even if a provision was not ambiguous or inconsistent: **Planmarine AG v Maritime and Port Authority of Singapore** <span class="citation">[1999] 2 SLR 1</span> (CA).

 However, a purposive interpretation of s 49(6) Immigration Act would still yield a similar mandatory result.